 Secondly, the question would arise why the assumed overactive global suppression mechanism only affects speaking, but not other motor behavior.
 If the hypothesis was true, it would mean that a neuronal network responsible for the smooth execution of all voluntary movement would completely fail many times a day – but strangely in speaking only.

 If greater activation in the right IFG and MFG in the stuttering participants during the imagination tasks was related to the stop response, then perhaps because it was some more difficult for them to suddenly stop when the signal was displayed (I participated in the study myself, and I remember I needed some effort to stop when I just was in the flow in internally humming the melody).
-Such difficulty in inhibitory control seems to be rather typical of stutterers, as well as a tendency towards hyperactivity and impulsivity (see Section 3.3.1).
+Such difficulty in inhibitory control seems to be rather typical of stutterers, as well as a tendency towards hyperactivity and impulsivity (see Section 2.8.1).
 However, I don’t believe that it immediately causes stuttering; it may rather be (i) a factor in the predisposition for stuttering and (ii) a factor influencing the severity of individual symptoms.

 The first assumption – that an overly active SMA-BG circuit contributes to the predisposition for stuttering – is derived from the findings regarding a tendency towards hyperactivity, impulsivity, difficulty in attention regulation (shift of attention, dividing attention in dual tasks), and deficient inhibitory control.
 All this suggests an imbalance to the favor of voluntary, internally initiated, targeted action, but to the detriment of (non-targeted) perception and response, including the processing and involvement of sensory feedback – processes which are not voluntary but more unconscious and automatic.
 Likewise, the positive correlation between stuttering severity and the anatomical connections of the right frontal aslant tract linking the posterior IFG with SMA and preSMA may be related to a tendency towards too much control by the will

-Background of the second assumption – that an overly active SMA-BG circuit contributes to the severity of symptoms – is the model that a stuttering event consists of two parts: (a) blockage of a motor program, (b) the speaker’s will to continue, that is, the ‘drive’ – the SMA-BG circuit starts the motor program again and again or keeps it active despite its execution is blocked (see also the in footnote in Section 2.1).
+Background of the second assumption – that an overly active SMA-BG circuit contributes to the severity of symptoms – is the model that a stuttering event consists of two parts: (a) blockage of a motor program, (b) the speaker’s will to continue, that is, the ‘drive’ – the SMA-BG circuit starts the motor program again and again or keeps it active despite its execution is blocked (see also the in Section 2.2.1).

 Since the SMA-BG circuit is responsible for voluntary behavior, its activity is influenceable by the will: In stuttering modification therapy, clients learn to give up the urge to speak when feeling a blockage.
 Overt symptoms or at least their severity can be reduced in this way, hard blocks, long prolongations, or often repeated iterations are avoided.
 Dopamine receptor blockers seem to act in a similar direction, as Alm (2004) concludes from the literature: the drug “exerts its main effect in reducing superfluous motor activation during stuttering, not in reducing the number of disruptions” (p.
 337).